How Do Real Estate Agents Get Paid?

 The largest expenses we have at Raleigh Realty are our technology which is our number one form of marketing.
 We have spent far more than $30,000 on our website and over $10,000 on online marketing.
 Our website is our number one form of lead generation so it only makes sense that we spend the bulk of our earnings on growing and improving our real estate website for folks searching homes for sale in Raleigh!

-One of the biggest expense most people don't realize when beginning their career as a Real Estate Agent is that it costs money to be a Realtor.
-You will have to pay for your real estate school, your real estate license, the MLS and other organizations that you join.
+One of the biggest expenses most people don't realize when beginning their career as a Real Estate Agent is that it costs money to be a Realtor.
+You will have to pay for your real estate school, your real estate license, the MLS, and other organizations that you join.
 These expenses are ongoing and add up to thousands of dollars pretty quickly.
 On top of it all, you will be paying hundreds and hundreds of dollars per year for the continuing education that is a commission requirement.

 Thinking About a Career in Real Estate?